wojciechka/influxdb-dashboard-renderer/README.md

 The `(organization id)` and `(dashboard id)` as 16-letter hexadecimal identifiers of the organization and dashboard inside InfluxDB.
 The identifiers can be extracted from the dashboard view URL, where the URL is `https://hostname/orgs/(organization id)/dashboards/(dashboard id)`.

-For more information on building and running the included web server functionality, please check the [server directory][server].
+For more information on building and running the included web server functionality, please check the [server directory](server).

 ## Python package and rendering outputs manually